auth0/open-source-template/GENERAL-CONTRIBUTING.md

 Before you submit a new issue please make sure to search all open and closed issues.
 It is possible your feature request/issue has already answered.

-The new issue template contains a number of prompts that you should fill out to faciliate the process of reviewing said issue.
+This repo includes an issue template that will walk through all the places to check before submitting your issue here.
+Please follow the instructions there to make sure this is not a duplicate issue and we have everything we need to research and reproduce this problem.

 ### Submitting Pull Requests

-Same goes for PRs, please search all open and clsoed PRs before submitting a new one.
+Same goes for PRs, please search all open and closed PRs before submitting a new one.
 We do not want duplicate effort.

 In general, we follow the "fork-and-pull" Git workflow.

-* Fork the repository
+* Fork the repository to your own Github account
-* Clone the project
+* Clone the project to your machine
-* Create a branch
+* Create a branch locally with a succinct but descriptive name
 * Commit changes to the branch
 * Push changes to your fork
+* Make sure to review the repository's CONTRIBUTING.md guide
 * Open a Pull Request in the repository (not your own fork) and follow the PR template so that we can efficiently review the changes.

 NOTE: Be sure to merge the latest from "upstream" before making a pull request.